-In addition to the above electronic charting, the resident may complete a "Notice of Provision of Mental Health Treatment Services by a Psychology Postdoctoral Resident" (Appendix F) and provide it to the patient and/or guardian for their reference.
+In addition to the above electronic charting, the resident may complete a "Notice of Provision of Mental Health Treatment Services by a Postdoctoral Resident" (Appendix F) and provide it to the patient and/or guardian for their reference.
+A hard copy of this provision may be printed for office visits, or a digital copy may be sent electronically through the patient's medical record secure message system.